Spotting blood on the toilet paper or in your stools can throw you into a state of panic, but it’s not always cause for worry, and it’s not uncommon.

 Constipation occurs when a person has difficulty passing motion, and is usually associated with hard stools.

 There are several possible reasons why one may experience constipation, such as inadequate water and fibre, a sedentary lifestyle, sudden changes in one’s environment or diet, travel, and pregnancy.

 Repeated suppression of the urge to pass motion may also result in constipation.
 By delaying the process, the stools are jammed in the rectum and overstretch it.
 And since the colon tends to absorb moisture from the stools, the initial piece is large and hard when one eventually goes.

 Constipation does not in itself cause bleeding, but the hardened stools may cause piles, anal fissures or tears in the lining of the anus, all of which can result in fresh bleeding.

 This is a condition where blood vessels in the anal canal become abnormally swollen and enlarged.

-Among the possible causes of haemorrhoids are prolonged upright posture, which raises pressure in the veins, chronic constipation, ageing, pregnancy as well as childbirth.
+Among the possible causes of piles or haemorrhoids are prolonged upright posture, which raises pressure in the veins, chronic constipation, ageing, pregnancy as well as childbirth.